A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Introduction

 However, despite widespread adoption of the correlated-k methodology, particular care and further assumptions must be taken when mixing individual k-tables from different species.
-Existing methods, such as pre-mixed (PM), random overlap with resorting and rebinning (RORR), and adaptive equivalent extinction (AEE), each involve trade-offs between flexibility, accuracy and computational cost.
-In this work, we propose a Monte Carlo based random-overlap method, polynomial reconstruction and sampling (PRAS), that seeks to retain the accuracy of RORR with tunable computational cost.
-In Section \ref{sec:overview}, we provide a brief overview of current k-table mixing methodologies.
+In this work, I propose a Monte Carlo-based random-overlap method, polynomial reconstruction and sampling (PRAS), that seeks to retain the accuracy of RORR with tunable computational cost.
+In Section \ref{sec:overview}, I provide a brief overview of current k-table mixing methodologies.
 In Section \ref{sec:PRAS_meth}, the PRAS method is introduced in detail and examples given of the overall approach.
-In Section \ref{sec:acc}, we test the accuracy of the PRAS method for recovering k-coefficients, producing emission spectra and atmospheric heating rates.
-In Section \ref{sec:speed}, we test the computational efficiency of the PRAS method compared to other methods.
+In Section \ref{sec:acc}, I test the accuracy of the PRAS method for recovering k-coefficients, producing emission spectra and atmospheric heating rates.
+In Section \ref{sec:speed}, I perform an initial test on the computational efficiency of the PRAS method.
 Sections \ref{sec:disc} and \ref{sec:conc} contain the discussion and conclusions of this study respectively.